Montana Department of Environmental Quality About Us Permitting & Operator Assistance Public Participation

 These procedures must be followed to obtain approval to install or modify underground storage tanks and piping in Montana:

-• Obtain the services of a licensed installer, unless the owner/operator will conduct their own installation.
+• Obtain the services of a licensed installer.

 • A permit application form must be completed by either the owner/operator or the licensed installer and returned with the appropriate permit review fee to DEQ at least 30 days before the installation is scheduled to begin.
 If all of the information requested on the permit application is not provided or the permit fee has not been enclosed with the application, DEQ may return the application or place it on hold until all information is received.
 A returned or on-hold application will result in a delay in the permitting process.